 Though traditionalists might prefer fully physical faces, these new high-tech animated faces are certainly the wave of the future for Audio-Animatronics.
 They look that good.

-Though Seven Dwarfs Mine Train is a family coaster, the big drop is surprisingly, well, big.
-It’s an out-of-your-seat, pit-of-your-stomach moment, particularly when sitting in the back seat and is the most fun part of the whole outdoor portion.
+Though Seven Dwarfs Mine Train is a family coaster, the big drop is surprising, well, big.
+It’s an out-of-your-seat, pit-of-your-stomach moment, particularly when sitting in the back seat, and is the most fun part of the whole outdoor portion.

-The much-publicised rocking ride vehicles unfortunately don’t add too much to the attraction.
+The much-publicized rocking ride vehicles unfortunately don’t add too much to the attraction.
 Guests sitting side-by-side will feel that much more than those sitting alone, but ultimately they really don’t sway very much.